Inoue stops Donaire in 2nd rd, unifies 3 bantamweight belts - WHIZ News

 Inoue (23-0, 20 KOs) wasted no time in his second meeting with Donaire, knocking down the veteran champion at the end of the first round and again midway through the second.
 Inoue’s relentless pressure and power ended the fight at 1:24 in Saitama Super Arena outside Tokyo.

+“My aim is to be the undisputed champion,” Inoue said.
+“If I can do that within 2022, I would love to stay in this division.
+But if I can’t, I’m capable of (moving up in weight).”

-Inoue abruptly dropped Donaire with a short right hand moments before the bell to end the first round.
-Donaire got up comfortably, but Inoue piled on the pressure in the second round and hurt Donaire with a series of accurate shots.
+Donaire (42-7) entered his rematch with Inoue apparently confident in his ability to trade punches at the center of the ring with the Japanese champion, but Inoue abruptly dropped Donaire with a short right hook moments before the bell to end the first round.
+Donaire got up comfortably, but Inoue piled on the pressure in the second round and unloaded on Donaire with another series of accurate shots.

+“In the very first round, I received the left hook from Nonito, and that punch made me wake up and made me focus for this fight,” Inoue said.

 Inoue and Donaire first met in November 2019 in the World Boxing Super Series bantamweight final in the same arena.
 Donaire surprised much of the boxing world with his tenacious performance against his younger, favored opponent.

-Inoue later revealed his orbital bone had been broken by Donaire’s left hook in the second round, and he fought through facial cuts to knock down Donaire in the 11th round on his way to a victory by unanimous decision.
+Inoue later revealed his orbital bone had been broken by Donaire’s left hook in the second round, and he fought through the first facial cut of his career to knock down Donaire in the 11th round on his way to a victory by unanimous decision.

-In the rematch, Inoue wasted no time or energy in finishing his Filipino-American opponent, who will turn 40 later this year.
-Donaire has held world titles in four divisions during his 21-year professional career.
+In the rematch, Inoue wasted no time or energy in finishing his Filipino-American opponent.
+Donaire has held world titles in four divisions during his 21-year professional career, while Inoue has been a world champion in three weight classes.

 More AP boxing: https://apnews.com/hub/boxing and https://twitter.com/AP_Sports